remrama/lucidsub/README.md

 ### Non-linear files

+* `environment.yml` was used to generate the Python environment where all this code was run.
 * `config.json` is where constants like the data directory are specified.
 * `utils.py` is where generally useful python functions are stored.
 * `guideline.md` has detailed descriptions of all the final themes.
+* `draw-method.py` saves a box&arrow methods figure.
+* `draw-model.py` saves a box&arrow model figure.

 ### Linear files